 Rive vs Lottie: Which animation format is right for you?

-Both Rive and Lottie bring animations to the web, both have their own strengths and weaknesses.
+Both Rive and Lottie bring animations to the web; each has its own strengths and weaknesses.
 Discover which format fits your project's needs.

 Last updated: January 3, 2026